joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 ## Double pushed controllers

 Now that forms are working you might notice a different issue.
-If you view then edit a board game, you end up with two “show” controllers on the navigation stack.
+If you view then edit a board game, you end up with two "show" controllers on the navigation stack.

 This is occurring because our `redirect_to` is coming down the wire as `VisitAction.advance`, which always pushes a new controller.